From soarGFS to soarV2

 - In soarGFS, the cloud cover is shown by a pie chart indicating the total cloud cover, whereas soarV2 shows the cloud cover at various elevation levels with gray strips (the wider the strip, the more the cloud cover).
 The relative insolation is not shown in soarV2 because this data is too approximate.

 - In soarGFS, we show the wind speed and direction at three elevation levels, whereas in soarV2 we show them at various elevation levels.
-In soarV2, you can show the numerical values for the wind speed instead of the wind barbs by clicking to the “layers” button at the bottom right of the screen, and then “Numerical values”.

 - In soarGFS, we show the altitude of the convective clouds base with a numerical value, whereas in soarV2 we show them graphically.